MicrosoftDocs/Advertising-docs/BingAds/bingads-12/customer-billing-service/insertionorder.md

 ms.author: eur
 description: Defines an insertion order.
 ---
+> [!IMPORTANT]
+> This Bing Ads API Version 12 preview documentation is subject to change.
 # InsertionOrder Data Object - Customer Billing

-> [!IMPORTANT]
-> This v12 preview documentation is subject to change.

 Defines an insertion order.

 An account can have multiple active insertion orders, and only one insertion order is spending at a time.
 The spending insertion order is the one with the earliest end date.